AbijeetP/demo-portal/Vue/README.md

 # demo-portal

-The idea of this page is to demonstrate to our end clients our technical powers.
+The idea of this page is to demonstrate to our end clients our technical prowess.

 ## Vue
 To get you started you can simply clone the repository, move to the Vue folder and install the dependencies.